hpvdt/axios/README.md

 ## Navigation

 Axios was designed to be controlled by three servo-actuated control fins.
-These needed a microcontroller to recieve input from the captian (?) and actuate them accordingly.
-In addition to steering the submarine, it was planned for the captian of Axios to be provided orientation data about the submarine (roll, pitch, yaw), depth information, and power from their pedals.
+These needed a microcontroller to receive input from the captain (?) and actuate them accordingly.
+In addition to steering the submarine, it was planned for the captain of Axios to be provided orientation data about the submarine (roll, pitch, yaw), depth information, and power from their pedals.

 This board needs significant revision before it is worthy of installation into any submarine.

 ### Steering

 Steering was to be done using a modified game controller (so we had wires directly to the potentiometers within it) which was read as an analog signal and then following some linear algebra, servo angles would be determined and set.
-INtentionally a short and simple loop.
+Intentionally a short and simple loop.

 There was discussion of a feature to have the submarine maintain depth without user input, but we never reached this stage.